 The dxgmms2.sys file is a Windows system driver file that is associated with the Graphics Rendering capabilities of a computer.
-This file is known to cause a Blue Screen error.
-But the main reasons include conflicts like RAM or Hard Disk Issues, incompatible firmware or corrupt drivers.
+This file is known to cause a Blue Screen error or BSOD.
+But the main reasons include conflicts like RAM or Hard Disk Issues, incompatible firmware, or corrupt drivers.
 Fixing this issue is straightforward.
 However, there are various potential workarounds for the same.
 This applies to Windows 11 and Windows 10.

 There can be the following BSOD Errors that are related to this file:

 - KMODE EXCEPTION NOT HANDLED.

 Fix dxgmms2.sys Blue Screen error